Social media for real estate agents is now an essential part of the marketing strategy.

 - Credibility — The above profiles also build credibility.
 Are you a top 1% real estate agent?
 Have you won awards?
 How many people have you helped sell their homes?
 Try to build some credibility by using those stats in your bio!

-- Links — Finally, all of these profiles tell people where to go (via links) if they want to learn more.
+- Links — Finally, these profiles tell people where to go (via links) if they want to learn more.
 So don’t forget to include a link to your website.

 P.S.
 Don’t Forget Your Website!

-Let’s imagine that someone clicks through to your profile because they are actually currently looking for a real estate agent — crazier things have happened!
+Let’s imagine someone clicks through to your profile because they are currently looking for a real estate agent — crazier things have happened!

-They are impressed by your profile and your recent social media posts so they click through to your website (via the link on your profile)… then what happens?
+They are impressed by your profile and recent social media posts, so they click through to your website (via the link on your profile).
+Then what happens?

 Fortunately, conversion is a science — a science that we’ve mastered at Carrot.
-In fact, we specialize in building high-converting websites for real estate agents and investors.
+We specialize in building high-converting websites for real estate agents and investors.
 Click here to learn more and to try us out for yourself risk-free!

 Paid vs. Organic